abayomipopoola/abayomipopoola/content/blog/domain-driven-design/index.md

 ### Domain-Driven Design in a Nutshell

-To encapsulate the essence of Eric's book, we can categorize its profound insights into several pivotal concepts:
+To encapsulate the essence of Eric’s book, we can categorize its profound insights into several pivotal concepts:

 - **Knowledge Crunching**: The process of distilling vast information into usable knowledge for software design.
 - **Ubiquitous Language**: Establishing a common language that bridges the gap between technical and domain experts.